| mandolins | ATLAS of Plucked Instruments |

 |

-mandolin banjo Not all mandolins are in lute-like shapes : many are even shaped like a banjo.
+mandolin banjo Not all mandolins are in lute-like shapes : some are even shaped like a banjo.
 This banjo body has a mandolin neck with strings in a mandolin tuning.
-It was mainly popular in the UK during the first part of
+It was mainly popular in the UK during the first part

 |